weather-sat-imaging/docs/README.md

 # Weather satellites imaging

 This project aims to develop and implement an autonomous system for capturing images from weather satellites.
 The ultimate goal is to complete the entire acquisition chain: from the antenna to the signal processing systems, up to displaying the received images on a website.
-As part of the project we also to developp some related softwares, such as satellites trajectory prediction and image processing, to enhance the overall system capabilities.
+As part of the project we also want to developp some related softwares, such as satellites trajectory prediction and image processing, to enhance the overall system capabilities.

 The project is divided into several sub-parts, some of which are optional, to cover the entire chain.
-Some of the more complex steps can be replaced by existing open-source alternatives.
-The main interest in redoing them ourselves is to learn how to design them and understand how they work.
+Some of the more complex steps can be replaced by existing open-source alternatives but the main interest in redoing them ourselves is to learn how to design them and understand how they work.

 As recieving all satellites radio signals is not a simple task, we plan to focus on the most interresting ones, such as NOAA and METEOR wheather satellites.
 These satellites transmit images in the 137-138 MHz band, which is accessible with a rather simple setup but complex enough for an interresting learning experience.